COST GUIDES

 However, it requires repeat treatment over three to five years.
 If the plant is well established, it could take even longer.

 Some councils in the UK offer free specialist collection services for Japanese knotweed.
-We'd recommend getting in touch with your local council to see if this is something they offer in your area.
+Get in touch with your local council to see if this is something they offer in your area.

-Glyphosate-based products are best for controlling Japanese knotweed, with a typical 5l bottle of glyphosate-based herbicide costing around £30 - £50.
+Glyphosate-based products are best for controlling Japanese knotweed, with a typical 5l bottle of glyphosate-based herbicide.

-That said, if you don't have prior experience, we'd recommend leaving it to the professionals.
+That said, if you don't have prior experience, it's best left to the professionals.
 There are safety considerations and the job needs to be carried out properly to nip the infestation in the bud.

 That said, it's illegal to plant or cause Japanese knotweed to grow in the wild.
-Doing so could see you receive fines of up to £5,000or even a prison sentence of up to two years.
+Doing so could see you receive major fines or even a prison sentence of up to two years.

 If you're selling a property, it's often worth paying for the Japanese knotweed removal cost to avoid problems for potential buyers.